Characterizing divergence and thickness in right-angled Coxeter groups: Disk diagram surgery

 We first slightly thicken $\gamma$ in $D$ and then cut along this path to produce an annular diagram $A$, one of whose boundary paths has label $ww^{-1}$ and the other has label the same as that of a boundary path of $D$.
 We then attach $D''$ along its boundary to the boundary of $A$ with label $ww^{-1}$.
 Let $E$ be this resulting disk diagram.
 We can naturally think of $\gamma'$ as a path in $E$ with label $w'$.
 We say that the resulting diagram is \textit{obtained from $D$ by surgery to insert $\gamma'$ in place of $\gamma$} and that \textit{$E$ is obtained from $D$ by surgery}.
 Note that $E$ contains two (possibly equal) paths, labeled by $w$, which naturally correspond to $\gamma$ along the boundary of the inserted disk $D''$.
 We say that these paths are \textit{copies of $\gamma$} in $E$.
 By a slight abuse of notation, we will often refer to $\gamma$ when we mean a copy of $\gamma$. \end{definition}

 Fix the notation from the previous definition.
 There is a natural map $\Psi: E \to D$ collapsing the disk which was inserted into $D$.
 We need to take great care when performing surgeries.
-For instance, given a dual curve $H$ in $E$, it could be that $\Psi(H)$ is contained in two distinct dual curves of $D$.
+For instance, given a dual curve $H$ in $E$, it could be that $\Psi(H)$ is contained in two distinct dual curves of $D$ (see Figure~\ref{fig:nongon}).
 Moreover, bigons and nongons (as described in \cite{Wise-riches}) can be introduced after surgery, even if they are not present in $D$ or $D''$.
+For instance, see Figures~\ref{fig:nongon} and \ref{fig:tracking_lemma} for an example where surgery creates respectively a nongon and a bigon.

 However, some things can be seen to be preserved by surgery.
 For instance, the boundary path of $E$ is canonically identified with a boundary path of $D$ (even if $\gamma$ contains edges of~$\partial D$).
 Moreover, given a subdiagram $G \subset D$ whose interior does not intersect $\gamma$, it follows that $G$ is naturally a subdiagram of $E$.

 The next convention will from now on be used as a book-keeping device for paths which track other paths (as in the definition below). \begin{convention} As a convention, we will always use hat notation as follows: the word $\hat{w}$ will always be understood be equal to a word $w$ with some letters deleted.
 Similarly, the path $\hat{\gamma}$ will always be understood to track the path $\gamma$ (as defined below). \end{convention}